-We have audited the accompanying statements of net assets available for benefits of the Avery Dennison Corporation Employee Savings Plan (the "Plan") as of December 31, 2018 and December 31, 2017 and the related statement of changes in net assets available for benefits for the year ended December 31, 2018, including the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2018 and December 31, 2017, and the changes in net assets available for benefits for the year ended December 31, 2018 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statement of net assets available for benefits of the Avery Dennison Corporation Employee Savings Plan (the "Plan") as of December 31, 2018, including the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2018 in conformity with accounting principles generally accepted in the United States of America.